fafroz/solutions-crossplane-cloudbuild-gitops/README.md

 5. Helm installed , minimum version v3.0.0+  (We are providing script to build , push Helm Image to container registry & use Helm image)

-## Steps :

-1. **Clone the repo** (git@github.com:fafroz/solutions-crossplane-cloudbuild-gitops.git)

-2. **Set up your environment variables**
-For your convenience, We ve created a file called **customer_env_vars.sh** in the scripts folder (/dev/scripts/customer_env_vars.sh):
-Replace the values in <...> with your own as follows:

-**<gcp_project_id>:** This is the name of our Google Cloud project.

-**<gcp_service_account_name>:** The name of the service account for your Google Cloud project.

-**<gcp_service_account_keyfile>:** This is the fully-qualified name of the JSON service account private key stored on your local machine.
-For example, /home/myuser/my-sa.json, if your file is located in the /home/myuser folder.
-Or my-sa.json if your file is located in your current working directory.

-**Note:** This JSON private key is generated upon creation of the Service Account, to be sure to store it somewhere safe (and not in version control).
-Per Google’s docs on Service Account Keys, “After you download the key file, you cannot download it again.”

-**<gke_cluster_name>:** Name of the Kubernetes cluster on Google cloud.

-**<gke_cluster_zone>:** Name of the zone in which your Crossplane Kubernetes cluster resides.

 ## Deployment
 - clone Git repository
 - edit/modify customer_env_vars.sh for particular customer